 Dr. Straface joined Medrobotics in March, 2009 after serving as an Executive-in-Residence at The Pittsburgh Life Sciences Greenhouse, an incubator in Pittsburgh Pennsylvania, where he led a portfolio of life science companies with business formation, development and financing.
 Previously, he was the founding President and Chief Executive Officer of Triton BioSystems, Inc. (now Aduro BioTech, Inc.), a targeted nanobiotechnology company developing low side-effect highly selective therapies for advanced cancers such as head and neck, breast and prostate cancers.
-Dr. Straface has 25 years of experience in global sales, marketing, business development, venture financing and general management at several companies, including Boston Scientific Corporation, and Johnson & Johnson.
+Dr. Straface has over 30 years of experience in global sales, marketing, business development, venture financing and general management at several companies, including Boston Scientific Corporation, and Johnson & Johnson.
 He began his career as a Scientific Officer, researching the neurophysiology of the retina and methods for early diagnosis of neuronal disease.
 He holds a Ph.D. in neurophysiology from the University of Western Australia.

 Chief Financial Officer and Treasurer: Mark A. Peters, CPA